Mark Tice Returns: It’s Time For SaaS Companies To Do A Channel Check. - Kellblog

 5. Enablement.
 More often than you might expect, partners depend not on your partner program, but on relationships with individual sales reps or marketers to get the latest news, slide decks, competitive information, and collateral.
 The simple fix is to spin up a portal that gives partners self-service access to basic sales tools and training.
 Yes, you should be careful to keep confidential information confidential — and that might require a few edits here and there — but providing easy access to the latest and greatest information will really improve the health and abilities of your partners.

 4. International.
 We could dedicate the entire blog post to going international, but we’ll keep this brief by focusing on an example I recently found working with a $50M SaaS company.
 They were the leader in the US market but in fourth place internationally, so I asked why they weren’t paying more attention to the international opportunity.
 They answered that they needed to focus on getting another few points of market share in the US and that they viewed international as “tactical revenue.”
 Now I’m not sure what they meant by tactical revenue [1], but my take is any revenue that we can get — without introducing new core product requirements [2] — is good revenue and if we can’t get it ourselves, then why not use partners to get it?
-Moreover, geographic distribution is one of the cleanest forms of partnership because you can set distributors to entirely avoid dreaded channel conflicts [3].
+Moreover, geographic distribution is one of the cleanest forms of partnership because you can set up distributors to entirely avoid dreaded channel conflicts [3].

 But in this company, the person running partners was an entry-level marketer who lacked both the experience and the influence to drive the business.
 They’d signed partnerships with geographic exclusivity, partners were pricing far below market, and (despite the low prices) their win rates were far below those of the direct sales force.
 The worst example was when a partner who had long-term exclusivity in a major country called to inform the company that they were handing off their business to their son because he was too old to keep working in construction and who had zero software experience.
 (Guess we won’t be selling anything in that geography for a while.)